Crotalus helleri: Behavioral variations

+island snakes delivered 2.1-fold more venom when biting" than their mainland counterparts.

+Social Buffering

+Social buffering is the circumstance where while in the presence of a conspecific (same species) the amount of stress in an individual can be significantly lowered or reduced.
+While this occurrence had not yet been reported in reptiles, a 2023 study completed by the universities California State and Loma Linda have helped us further understand the Southern Pacific Rattlesnake.
+By measuring the heart rate of the snakes while under acute stress they were able to prove that, while with a conspecific, the snakes heart rate was significantly reduced.
+With this information scientists are able to come to the conclusion that the rattlesnakes were less stressed while together and come to a further understanding that social buffering is present within this group of reptiles.

 Geographic range

-This snake is found in the United States in southern California, and in Mexico in northern Baja California, west of the desert.
-In the north it is found from the counties of San Luis Obispo and Kern, and south through the counties of Santa Barbara, Ventura, Los Angeles (including Santa Catalina Island and the foothills.), southwestern San Bernardino, Orange, western Riverside, San Diego and extreme western Imperial.
+C. helleri is found in the United States in southern California, and in Mexico in northern Baja California, west of the desert.
+In the north it is found from the counties of San Luis Obispo and Kern, and south through the counties of Santa Barbara, Ventura, Los Angeles (including Santa Catalina Island and the foothills), southwestern San Bernardino, Orange, western Riverside, San Diego and extreme western Imperial.
 From there its range extends south through Baja California to lat.
 28° 30' North.
 According to Klauber (1956), the type locality is "San Jose, Lower California" [San José, lat.
 31° N, Baja California (state), Mexico].